Struggling Indian airlines line up foreign investment

 | NEW DELHI

-NEW DELHI Jet Airways India Ltd (JET.NS) and SpiceJet Ltd (SPJT.BO), battling hot competition and high operating costs, are in talks to sell minority stakes to foreign investors, said a senior Indian government official with knowledge of the discussions.
+NEW DELHI Jet Airways India Ltd and SpiceJet Ltd, battling hot competition and high operating costs, are in talks to sell minority stakes to foreign investors, said a senior Indian government official with knowledge of the discussions.

 The Jet-Etihad tie-up would be the bigger of the two deals, with a possible value of up to nearly $440 million, but the government official provided no further details on the stakes involved or costs.